 Psychedelic Beacon

-Psilocybin Therapy in Minnesota
+Psilocybin Service Centers in Minnesota

 Minnesota lawmakers approved a psilocybin legalization bill in March 2026, making Minnesota one of the newest states to establish a legal pathway for psilocybin therapy.
 The bill — HF 978, focused on psilocybin for PTSD and mental health treatment — passed through the Minnesota legislature and is now awaiting regulatory implementation.
 Minnesota follows New Mexico in using the traditional legislative process rather than a ballot initiative, reflecting growing bipartisan support for psychedelic therapy policy.
 Licensed psilocybin service centers are not yet operational; the state is building its regulatory framework.